spraoi/spraoi.ai/src/articles/dont-let-your-love-for-code-make-you-a-bad-engineer.md

 Time went on, and, as you might expect, this Lambda function kept growing in size and complexity as we continued to flesh out additional business requirements.
 Being the sole creator, I have been almost solely responsible for updates related to the composer.
-This has worked so far, but additional strategies might be necessary for any long-term scalability.

 Each new endpoint exposed to our UIs has to declare a “request sequence” that determines how that request should be orchestrated.
-This sequence is defined in a DSL (domain specific language) that only the request composer can parse, and its syntax was conjured by yours truly.
+This sequence is defined in a domain specific language (DSL) that only the request composer can parse, and its syntax was conjured by yours truly.
 This boils down to the fact that, if you need to create a public endpoint at Spraoi, you have to write, or at least copy/paste, this DSL.